FrancisBaileyH/Purge/README.md

 ###Installation

-Download Purge and extract to a location of your choosing.
+Download Purge and extract to a location of your choosing. (installation via Composer coming soon)

 ###Running Purge